hdb/mpv-live-filters/README.md

 - `enter`           add vf filter
 - `alt+enter`       set vf filter (removes current filters)

+With the REPL active, type the vf filter options with any parameters.
+Multiple filters can be entered either all at once or with separate commands in sequence.

+Example:

+    > tblend=c0_mode=overlay

-See source for details on text-entry key-bindings for REPL -- they should be straightforward.
+See source for details on default text-entry key-bindings for REPL -- they should be straightforward.

-In REPL mode, most key-bindings that use alt/ctrl/super modifier keys continue to work, but key-bindings that do not are temporarily disabled so that it is possible to enter text.
+In REPL mode, most key-bindings that use alt/ctrl/super modifier keys continue to work (e.g., `ctrl+z` for undo filter), but key-bindings that do not are disabled so that it is possible to enter text.

 ## License